Blunde1/iterative_ensemble_smoother/docs/source/kalman_objective.md

 ## Gaussian conditional transport

-Let $x$ and $y$ be random variables jointly multivariate Gaussian with mean and covariance
+Let $x$ and $y$ be random variables with a joint multivariate Gaussian given by mean and covariance

 $$
 \begin{bmatrix}